HALL, Adelaide (1901–1993)

 Hall made her first tour of mainland Europe in 1926 as a featured vocalist in The Chocolate Kiddies.
 Soon after, she met Duke Ellington, and performed a vocal on his ‘Creole Love Call’, recorded in October 1927.
 It was on this track that she made her improvised use of her voice as a jazz instrument that was innovatory.

-Hall returned to Broadway with Blackbirds (1928), starring alongside Elisabeth Welch and the dancer Bill ‘Bojangles’ Robinson.
+Hall returned to Broadway with Blackbirds of 1928, starring alongside the dancer Bill ‘Bojangles’ Robinson.
+Elisabeth Welch was also featured.
 This was the most successful black revue ever to run on Broadway and took Paris by storm when it transferred to the Moulin Rouge the following year.

-Across continents, Hall appeared in nearly a thousand performances of Blackbirds; some of the songs she sang in it (sometimes accompanying herself on ukulele or guitar), became career staples, such as ‘I Can't Give You Anything but Love, Baby’, ‘Diga Diga Do’ and ‘I Must Have That Man’.
+Across continents, Hall appeared in nearly a thousand performances of Blackbirds of 1928; some of the songs she sang in it (sometimes accompanying herself on ukulele or guitar), became career staples, such as ‘I Can't Give You Anything but Love, Baby’, ‘Diga Diga Do’ and ‘I Must Have That Man’.

 Racism and relocation